code-lab-org/nost-tools/docs/source/resources_library/common_interactions/index.rst

 With the pool of commerical satellite providers growing, there is an oppurtunity to leverage the data accesible by these satellites through tasking.
 However, understanding which satellites to task and how to task them can be difficult.
-This sequence diagram breaks down the general messaging process for taskign a commerical provider, and understanding what data needs to be exchanged by RESTful messaging sequences.
+This sequence diagram breaks down the general messaging process for tasking a commerical provider, and understanding what data needs to be exchanged by RESTful messaging sequences.

 .. image:: media/CommercialSatelliteTasking.png
    :width: 600